kef7/GoogleReCaptcha.Core/ReadMe.md

 @addTagHelper *, GoogleReCaptcha.Core
 ```

-## Usage On Forms (MVC Only)

-When you have the GoogleReCaptcha.Core services configured and its tag helpers imported you can use them inside your views.

-You will need these items to utilize Google reCAPTCHA in your forms:

 ### Add ReCaptcha Script

 Add the Google ReCaptcha script using the `</g-recaptcha-script>` tag.
 This will pull the Google reCAPTCHA javascript library into your view with your settings applied: